hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 dd bs=4M if=/path/to/archlinux.iso of=/dev/sdX && sync # where X is your device number
 ```

 If unsure which `sdX` device to copy the ISO too, run `dmesg | tail` just after plugging it in and look at the last few lines.

+## Modify BIOS to make computer UEFI bootable

 Reboot your computer and immediately press the BIOS key (usually F1 or Escape).
 Here you should make sure under the 'Boot' section that Uefi boot is enabled.

 Also set the boot order in the BIOS to boot from USB, or find the key to load the boot menu when you reboot.
 Select the Uefi Arch entry and bootup.

+## Prepare the live environment

 Type `wifi-menu` to get a list of wifi-networks, else follow Arch networking guides for setting up Ethernet.

 Once the internet connection is established we can update the live system with the latest packages (before we create the partitions that Arch will reside on).